Redwass/GTDW/README.md

 return sum(l.LO_REVENUE);
 ```

 Here is a list of SSB queries using Cypher Language Request.
-They can be applied on Cypher-shell or in Neo4j Browser.
+They can be applied on Cypher-shell or in Neo4j Browser (Note that type 1 requests are not affected by these temporal changes ).

 ##### Q1.1